Stationary entrance Markov chains, inducing, and level-crossings of random walks: Entrance and exit Markov chains via the method of inducing

+In this section we apply the general results and ideas developed in Section~\ref{sec: Inducing MCs} for a more specific class of topologically recurrent weak Feller Markov chains.
+For existence and uniqueness results on invariant measures under much stronger assumptions on $Y$, such as strong Feller or Harris properties or $\psi$-irreducibility, see Foguel~\cite[Chapters~IV and VI]{Foguel} and Meyn and Tweedie~\cite{MeynTweedie}.

-First recall some definitions.
-A Borel measure on a topological space $\XX$ is called {\it locally finite} if every point of $\XX$ admits an open neighbourhood of finite measure.
+We assume throughout that $\XX$ is a metric space.
+A Markov chain $Y$ with values in $\XX$ is called {\it weak Feller} if its transition kernel $P(x, \cdot)$ is weakly continuous in $x$.
+A Borel measure on $\XX$ is called {\it locally finite} if every point of $\XX$ admits an open neighbourhood of finite measure.
 Such measures are finite on compact sets.
+Also, they are $\sigma$-finite if $\XX$ is separable since in this case the space can be represented as a countable union of open balls of finite measure.
 Locally finite measures on Polish spaces are often called {\it Radon}.
-It is not hard to show that every locally finite measure on a separable metric space is $\sigma$-finite: the space can be represented as countable union of open balls of finite measure.
-A Markov chain taking values in a metric space is called {\it weak Feller} if its transition kernel is weakly continuous in the starting point.

-We always assume that the subsets $A$ and $A^c$ of $\XX$ are equipped with the subspace (induced) topology.